Trams in Lausanne

 Lausanne, a city in western Switzerland and a cultural and commercial centre, has returned its tramway as a modern tram system.

 Lausanne once had a standard steel wheeled tramway network.
 Its heyday was during the 1930s.
 The tram service was completely stopped in 1964.
-Trams returned to Lausanne in 1991.
+Trams returned to Lausanne in 1991 as Métro Line M1 light rail.

 History

 Unlike many cities of the world, the Lausanne tram system was started directly as electric tram.